mdasberg/ng-apimock/README.md

 ##### Supported options
 ###### hold
 When set to true the subsequent mock-calls will not be immediately returned, but stored in a session.
 Use `releaseMock(mockName)` (see below) to trigger the mock call to finish.
 Very usefull for testing loading states of your UI.
-Use in conjunction with `browser.ignoreSynchronization = true`

 #### releaseMock(mockName)
 Release a mock the was hold using the options object in `selectScenario` (see above)